esmeman-b/SCROLL_JUMP_BOOTSTRAP/README.md

 #Upgrade ways

-    > Products and Medias
+    Products and Medias

-      From the header section, the display of products/medias section is unsatisfying as the second row of the elements is cut depending on the resolution of screen, the solution would be to adapt the height of the each element depending of the screen height using "media queries".
+      >From the header section, the display of products/medias section is unsatisfying as the second row of the elements is cut depending on the resolution of screen, the solution would be to adapt the height of the each element depending of the screen height using "media queries".

-    > text
+    Text

-      All the displayed text could adapt their size, depending of the screen size.
+      >All the displayed text could adapt their size, depending of the screen size.
       However, the result is already satisfying, even on mobile size.